I’ve not hired a freelance writer before. What’s the process?

 I’ll make sure I understand what you need, then I’ll provide you with a proposal for the work.
 If you think we would make a good team to get you the best result, I’ll send a project brief.
 I can schedule the work as soon as you sign the brief and make a deposit payment.

 I’ll keep in touch for the duration of the project, asking questions as needed and keeping you updated on progress.
-Of course, you can contact me any time to discuss any changes to the brief or provide additional information.
+Of course, you can contact me at any time to discuss any changes to the brief or provide additional information.
 While I aim to exceed expectations with my first delivery, I’m happy to make revisions that fall within the original brief.

 Please read my Terms & Conditions for information on project contracts, changes, cancellations and copyright.

-When we work together on your blog post or article, I’ll ask for details such as your topic, target audience, objective, and call to action.
+When we work together on your blog post or long-form article, I’ll ask for details such as your topic, target audience, objective, and call to action.
 I’ll also need your website URL and any blog posts/articles, either on your website or other sites, that represent your brand ‘voice’ or show examples of the writing style you’re looking for.

 What information do you need to write my web page content?